-CME’s Gender and Diversity toolkits were created to build awareness and start a conversation about Women in Manufacturing so that everyone involved in the manufacturing sector feels that they can take action to help make the manufacturing more gender inclusive.
+CME’s Gender Inclusion and Diversity toolkit was created to build awareness and engagement around the topic, so that everyone involved in the manufacturing sector feels that they can take action to help make manufacturing more gender inclusive.

-The tools provides a set of individual learnings and actions that can take to help make the workplace better for everyone.
+The tools provide a set of individual learnings and actions that manufacturers can take to help make the workplace better for everyone.

 FUNDED IN PART BY THE GOVERNMENT OF CANADA